Building your own AR Revisited – Premium Build

 That being said, I decided that for my third build I wanted to step up even more.
 I wanted to build a high end AR, so I increased my spending threshold.

 This time, I used a BCM “16 BHF upper, a Sharp’s Balanced nickel teflon BGC (Bolt Carrier Group), and a Spikes Tactical lower and a standard parts kit.
-This rifle was obviously more expensive than the PSA builds.
+The nickel teflon is SO easy to clean!

 As I said, I went with a BCM mid length upper.
 This is a cold hammer forged “16 inch barrel with a 1/7 twist.
 It is chrome lined and has a “15 KMR (Key Mode Rail).
 It arrived just two days after I ordered it.
 That shocked and impressed the HELL out of me.